epam/ai-dial-admin-backend/docs/h2/h2_backup_restore_local.md

 #### Backup Process

-1. **Downscale MCP Manager Backend**: Set the Deployment manager backend replicas to 0 to ensure no new data is written during the backup process.
+1. **Downscale AI DIAL BACKEND**: Set the Deployment manager backend replicas to 0 to ensure no new data is written during the backup process.

 2. **Create a Simple Deployment**: Use a temporary deployment to access the database files.